maziac/DeZog/documentation/Usage.md

 I.e. if you have a "stale" breakpoint in some file it could make problems if this location changes the used bank.

-C) SW breakpoints are internally implemented by pacing a special command, a RST 0 (0xC7) at the address of the breakpoint.
-SW breakpoints are set just before a run or step of the debugged program is done and afterwards removed.
-I.e. while the debugged program is not running you should not see any SW breakpoint substitution in the disassembly or in the memory viewer.
-This is different when the program is running.
-In that case you could see breakpoint substitutions in the memory viewer.
-Normally the memory viewer is not updated before the program is stopped, so you will not notice either.
-But if you open a new memory dump window during the program being run you could see breakpoint substitutions.
-(Of course only in, cooperative mode (```call dezog_poll```).
-Otherwise the memory dump command is not executed on the ZX Next.)

-D) As SW breakpoints replace the code at the breakpoint address you cannot place any SW breakpoint inside ROM code.
+C) As SW breakpoints replace the code at the breakpoint address you cannot place any SW breakpoint inside ROM code.

-E) You cannot set a breakpoint while the debugged program is running.
-This is because no communication between deZog and the debugged program takes place while it is running. to set a breakpoint first pause your program by pressing the yellow NMI button.
+D) You cannot set a breakpoint while the debugged program is running.
+This is because no communication between deZog and the debugged program takes place while it is running.
+To set a breakpoint first pause your program by pressing the yellow NMI button.
 Then set the breakpoint and continue.

-F) Stepping over RST 8 is possible.
+E) Stepping over RST 8 is possible.
 However if RST 8 is used for the ESXDOS file operations you should enable **esxdosRst** with
 ~~~
 "disassemblerArgs": {
     "esxdosRst": true